-Yesterday, police officers working with Code Enforcement, conducted an operation at the Sunshine Village Motel on E. First Street, according to the Santa Ana Police Department (SAPD).
+Yesterday, police officers working with Code Enforcement, conducted an operation at the Sunshine Village Motel, located at 1427 E First St., in Santa Ana, according to the Santa Ana Police Department (SAPD).

 The property was red-tagged for safety violations.
 The motel has been boarded up and inoperable.